yellowmessenger/documentation/docs/platform_concepts/appConfiguration/salesforcelivechat.md

 4. In a three-tier environment, such as bots with Staging/Sandbox/Production modes, in Staging and Sandbox modes, you can add and edit new accounts.
 However, in Production, only the account details added in Staging will be available.
 You can only map in the production environment.
 :::

 ## 2. Use-case

 This integration lets you connect with live agents on the **Salesforce** platform from your yellow.ai account.

 :::note
-When multiple accounts are added, select the appropriate account for each node, allowing you to leverage the unique functionalities of each account for their intended purposes.
+- When multiple accounts are added, select the appropriate account for each node, allowing you to leverage the unique functionalities of each account for their intended purposes.
+- During the testing process, agents should be **online** for the specific button ID or group mapped in the configuration.
 :::

 ### 2.1 Chat with Salesforce Live Agent